andrecgro/feature-modal-popup-plugin/README.md

 ##Usage

-1. Click in the menu iten created after the plugin instalation ;
+1. Click in the menu iten created after the plugin installation ;
 2. Create a new feature post;
 3. Select the icon feature in `"Featured Image"` section ( 110px X 110px );
 4. Select the feature border color and excerpt limit;